Developing an IT strategy [Part 2] – getting it started and getting it right

 • Are we able to scale our IT up or down if the size of the team changes significantly?

-• What devices are our staff using, and do they find these easy to use to perform work tasks?
+• What devices are our staff using, and do they find these easy to use to perform work tasks across multiple locations?

-• What are our minimum requirements for internet speed and data storage?
+• What are our minimum requirements for internet speed, cloud storage, and bandwidth?
 Will these be sufficient for the growth year we have planned?

 • Who is responsible for IT?
 Does this person need more resources and how will we ensure knowledge is transferred to avoid reliance on one person?